Sprain: First aid

 - Elevate the injured limb above your heart whenever possible to help prevent or limit swelling.

+Sprains can take days to months to recover.
 As the pain and swelling improve, gently begin using the injured area.
 You should feel a gradual, progressive improvement.
 Over-the-counter pain relievers, such as ibuprofen (Advil, Motrin IB, others) and acetaminophen (Tylenol, others), may be helpful to manage pain during the healing process.
 It's essential to restore strength and stability to the injured limb prior to a return to sports or fitness activities.
 A physical therapist or other sports medicine provider can provide you with the appropriate strength and stability exercises to optimize healing and minimize the risk of repeat injury.

+The injuries that cause sprains can also cause serious injuries, including fractures.
 See your doctor if your sprain isn't improving after two or three days.

 Get emergency medical assistance if: